 - Server groups are not automatically created.
-Server groups are not created by the upgrade to Release 9.0(1).
+Server groups are not created by the upgrade.
 You must explicitly configure Server groups for their deployment, and turn the feature on after upgrading, in order to take advantage of the feature. - Upgrade for customers who already use Local SRV.
 Customers who already have an srv.xml file configured with local SRV must run the import command mentioned below in order to put their configuration into the Unified CVP Operations Console Server database.
 Do this before saving and deploying any new server groups to avoid overwriting your previous configuration.

-The Unified CVP SIP Subsystem builds on the local SRV configuration XML available with Release 9.0(1).
+The Unified CVP SIP Subsystem builds on the local SRV configuration XML available with the release.